sait-wbdv/fall-2021/src/courses/cpnt260/day05.md

 `less filename`
   : will print the contents of the file directly in the terminal for quick viewing

+`cp -r file newlocation/`
+  : will copy a file to a new location.
+The -r flag will copy a directory

 ---
 ## <a id="bruteforce"></a> Morning Activity: VueJS Docsite Rebuild
 - We will try to recreate the VueJS documentation website using code we've learned so far